Azure/Azure-Sentinel/DataConnectors/O365 Data/readme.md

 11. Click **New Client Secret**.
 12. Enter a description, select **never**.
 Click **Add**.<br>
 ![Secret](./images/Picture3.png)<br>
 13. **IMPORTANT**.
-Click **copy** next to the new secret and paste it somewhere temporaily.
+Click **copy** next to the new secret and paste it somewhere temporarily.
 You can not come back to get the secret once you leave the blade.
 14. Copy the **client Id** from the application properties and paste it somewhere.
 15. Also copy the **tenant Id** from the AAD directory properties blade.